kbravh/portfolio-redux/src/data/writing/cracking-a-captcha-with-tesseract.js/Cracking a Captcha with Tesseract.js.md

 We need to get rid of these lines if we want Tesseract.js to stand a fair chance at reading our image.
 Thankfully, there's an interesting attribute of these captchas that will help us: all of the characters are a solid color, and each line is a different color.
 These colors change every time a new captcha is produced.

-So, if we break our png down pixel by pixel and count how many of each color pixel appears, we can find
+So, if we break our png down pixel by pixel and count how many of each color pixel appears, we can find:

 1. Which color appears most often (the white background)
 2. Which color appears second most often (our characters)